Ester, Alaska

 Ester is a census-designated place (CDP) in Fairbanks North Star Borough, Alaska, United States.
 It is part of the Fairbanks, Alaska Metropolitan Statistical Area.
-The population in the CDP was 2,422 at the 2010 census, although there are only around 12 houses located inside of the village, the rest are in the surrounding area.
+As of the 2020 census, Ester had a population of 2,416.
+Although there are only around 12 houses located inside of the village, the rest are in the surrounding area.
 The Ester Camp Historic District is a historic district listed on the National Register of Historic Places.
 Ester was founded as a gold mining camp in the early 1900s, and the economy has focused on mining and services for miners.
 The Ester Volunteer Fire Department, John Trigg Ester Library, Ester Historic Society and Ester Post Office serve residents in Ester and surrounding areas.
 There is also a convenience store and secular chapel on the outskirts of the village.
 Many artists, writers, and musicians reside in Ester.

 Ester in geological and prehistoric time

 The hydraulic mining technique of directing high pressurized streams of water onto the land to uncover gold revealed that Ester had rich deposits of fossils and bones of prehistoric animals.
 In the 1950s, Walter Wigger, who owned the Ester Creek Gold Mine, discovered a 198-pound mammoth tusk along Ester Creek.
 Images taken by tourists during the 1940s provide visual evidence of prehistoric animal remains, such as tusks, skulls, and large leg bones that were washed out by the process of stripping.